bradleypeterson/AlgoGauge/DEV-README.md

 I found to be very difficult to find one that actually contains this data.
 <br><br>
 There are two main Perf Events we are using for this project.
 Hardware and Software.
-According to the docs, Software events do not use registers, however, we found that the Software events still added to our total limit anyways.
+According to the docs, Software events do not use CPU registers.
 <br>
 When this limit is exceeded, no error is generated.
 Instead, all the perf metrics are returned as all 0's.